-This policy will be reviewed in two years' time or earlier if needed.
+This policy will be reviewed in three to four years time or earlier if needed.

 Adopted at School Council on 18th May 2010 and it replaces the current policy titled Awards/Achievement.

 Amended at School Council on May 16, 2017